RESULTS OF RING OF FIRE EXPEDITION #13:

 Emotions ran high as the eclipse proceeded and ended, with many declaring it to be the shortest seven minutes of totality ever.
 At least two couples were seen in emotional embraces after 3rd contact in celebration of a successful and remarkable experience.
 Carolyn Peterson did not notice shadow bands until after 3rd contact ended and called people over to look at the sight.
 They were clearly visible, shooting across the ground using averted vision.
 They flitted across like an apparition from the movie “Ghost Busters”.
 The bands provided an exciting end to the eclipse process.
 Two bus drivers managed to sleep completely through totality; hordes of flies migrated into the buses while their occupants were on the tarmac.

 After the eclipse newspapers were examined for accounts of the eclipse.
 Battles between government forces and guerrillas in El Salvador were reported to have occurred during totality; 5 children and 2 adults in Honduras experienced eye injury as a result of unsafe practices observing the partial phases.

-Some sample comments on the eclipse were:
+Some sample comments on the total solar eclipse were:

 “A lot of tension in the air, not knowing whether we would see the eclipse or not.
 It was nerve racking”–Phil Muhm